-A watershed management plan, best defined by the Environmental Protection Agency, or EPA, is a strategy and a work plan for achieving water resource goals that provides assessment and management information for a geographically defined watershed.
+A watershed based plan, best defined by the Environmental Protection Agency (EPA), is a strategy and work plan for achieving water resource goals that provides assessment and management information for a geographically defined watershed.
 It includes the analysis, actions, participants, and resources related to development and implementation of the plan.
-The watershed planning process uses a series of cooperative, iterative steps to characterize existing conditions, identify and prioritize problems, define management objectives and develop and implement protection or remediation strategies as necessary.
+The watershed planning process uses a series of cooperative, iterative steps to characterize existing conditions, identify and prioritize problems, define management objectives and develop and implement restoration or protection strategies as necessary.

-Below is a list of the key elements to be discussed in a watershed management plan:
+Below is a list of the key elements to be discussed in a watershed based plan:

-Causes and Sources of Pollution - What are the watershed problems and threats?
+Causes and Sources of Pollution - What are the watershed water quality problems and threats?

-Load Reductions - Based on the information provided in element a, you will estimate the pollutant source loads and determine the nonpoint source pollutant load reductions needed to meet the water quality standards.
-Doing so will help you identify and prioritize the various nonpoint source best management practices that are needed for elements c and d below.
+Load Reductions - Once the causes and sources of pollution leading to water quality impairments have been identified, you will estimate the current pollutant loads in the watershed and determine the nonpoint source pollutant load reductions needed to meet water quality standards.
+Doing so will help you identify and prioritize the nonpoint source best management practices that are needed to correct the water quality impairment (next steps).

-Nonpoint Management Measures - What are you going to do about the problem and threats and where will you do it. (i.e.: Which management practices will be selected and located to achieve the target load reductions?)
+Nonpoint Source Management Measures - What are you going to do about the problems and threats and where will you do it?
+Which management practices will be selected and where do they need to be located to optimally achieve the target load reductions?

-Technical and Financial Assistance - How are you going to pay for the implementation of the plan?
+Technical and Financial Assistance - How are you going to pay for the implementation of the plan and what technical assistance will be needed?
 Who are your partners, how have they committed to assist?

-Information and Education - How will you garner local support for the plan and its implementation?
-An information/education component designed to enhance public understanding of the project and encourage their early and continued participation in selecting, designing, and implementing nonpoint source best management practices that will be implemented.
+Information and Outreach - How will you garner local support for the plan and its implementation?
+The plan needs an information/outreach component designed to enhance public understanding of the project and encourage their early and continued participation in selecting, designing, and implementing nonpoint source best management practices to improve nonpoint source conditions in the watershed.

-Milestones or Water Quality-based Goals - What stepwise successes are you going to achieve to show progress?
-Set interim measurable milestones to determine if practices are being implemented effectively and according to your schedule.
+Milestones - What stepwise successes are you going to achieve to show progress?
+Set interim measurable milestones that need to be achieved for practices to be implemented effectively and according to schedule.

 Monitoring - How will you measure your success over time?
-Should be able to determine when load reductions have been achieved adequately to meet water quality standards or beneficial uses.
+Develop a monitoring program that will be used to collect data to assess against benchmark criteria in order to determine when load reductions have been sufficiently achieved to meet water quality standard

 Nine Elements to Watershed Planning

-Overall, watershed-based plans that are developed and implemented to manage and protect against nonpoint source pollution using Clean Water Act Section 319 funding must address EPA's nine critical planning elements.
-To help communities, watershed organizations and local, state, tribal and federal environmental agencies with the development and implementation of watershed management plans, EPA developed the Handbook for Developing Watershed Plans to Restore and Protect Our Waters for additional information.
-A detailed explanation of the nine elements is available in section one of the handbook.
-Note: 2013 EPA guidance allows for alternatives to nine-element watershed based plans if adequate and approved by EPA.
+Watershed based plans that are developed and implemented to manage and protect against nonpoint source pollution using Clean Water Act Section 319 grant funding must address EPA's nine critical planning elements.
+To help communities, watershed organizations and local, state, tribal and federal environmental agencies with the development and implementation of watershed based plans, EPA developed the Handbook for Developing Watershed Plans to Restore and Protect Our Waters.
+A detailed explanation of the nine elements is available in Chapter 2 of the handbook (section 2.6).